 One question about performance that may come up here regards the difference between local Mondrian connections and XML/A. With Mondrian connections, the front-end and OLAP engine routines run in the same application server, sharing the same memory and CPU resources.
 While this happens serially for each single request, the requests of multiple users occur in parallel.
 So, in multi-user installations, there is a performance gain to be made by separating the front-end server from the OLAP engine server using XML/A. XML/A incurs the additional processing overhead of converting requests and responses to XML, and then transmitting them through HTTP, but this is quickly outweighed by the performance benefits of parallelism when there are multiple simultaneous users.
-Another advantage of XML/A in performance and scalability optimization is that a front-end can have its request load balanced using HTTP to one of many OLAP engines in a cluster.
-See 5.3.3.5, "Load Balancing," on page 76.
+Another advantage of XML/A in performance and scalability optimization is that a front-end can have its request load balanced using HTTP to one of the many OLAP engines in a cluster.
+See Load Balancing.